 Adoption brings a child born to other parents into a new family.
 Birth parents have a number of reasons for placing children for adoption.
-In the end, it's usually because they want better lives for their children than they feel they can provide.
+Overall, they want better lives for their children than they think they can give them.

 Children who are eligible for adoption come from many different settings.
 Some are in foster care, a temporary home setting.
 Other children live in orphanages or with birth relatives until they can be adopted.

 There are different kinds of adoption.
 Children may be adopted by a relative or a new family.
 Some parents adopt children from the U.S, and some adopt from abroad.

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)